 5 - Hotel Julien, DubuqueBook Now

-Hotel Julien is a historic boutique hotel which is one of the most haunted in Iowa.
+Hotel Julien is a historic boutique hotel that is one of the most haunted in Iowa.
 A male spirit in period attire has been frequently spotted wandering the upper floors of the hotel.
-There are rumours that this is actually the ghost of Al Capone who is thought to have been a frequent guest at the hotel.
+There are rumors that this is actually the ghost of Al Capone who is thought to have been a frequent guest at the hotel.
 In fact, he may even have owned it at some point.

 4 - Klondike Hotel, Manilla